 Most farm vehicles need registering with the Driver and Vehicle Licensing Agency.
 This section explains how to register a farm vehicle and get the right approval for DVLA.

-FARM VEHICLES: The simple definition of a farm truck is one 'designated for use in agriculture'.
+FARM VEHICLE REGISTRATION: The simple definition of a farm truck is one 'designated for use in agriculture'.

 A tractor is also used as agricultural equipment.
 That means it is a kind of machinery used to help with the farming business.